-Financial analysts are constantly seeking the Holy Grail when it comes to financial metrics, and to some financial number crunchers, EBITDA (Earnings Before Interest Taxes Depreciation and Amortization – pronounced “eebit-dah”) fits the bill.
+Financial analysts are constantly seeking the Holy Grail when it comes to financial metrics, and to some financial number crunchers, EBITDA (Earnings Before Interest taxes Depreciation and Amortization – pronounced “eebit-dah”) fits the bill.
 On the flip side, Warren Buffett's right hand man Charlie Munger advises investors to replace EBITDA with the words “bullsh*t earnings” every time you encounter this earnings metric.
 We'll explore the good, bad, and ugly attributes of this somewhat controversial financial metric.

 The Genesis of EBITDA

 The origin of the EBITDA measure can be traced back many years, and rose in popularity during the technology boom of the 1990s.
-“New ” companies were producing very little , so investment bankers became creative in how they defined profits.
+“New Economy” companies were producing very little income, so investment bankers became creative in how they defined profits.
 Under the guise of comparability, a company with debt (Company X) that was paying high interest expenses could not be compared on an operational profit basis with a closely related company that operated with NO debt (Company Z).
 In other words, two identical companies could be selling the same number of widgets at the same prices and have the same cost structure and operating income, but the company with debt on their balance sheet would have a different (lower) net income.
 The investment banker and company X's answer to this apparent conundrum was to simply compare the operating earnings or EBIT (Earnings Before Interest and Taxes) of each company (X and Z), rather than the disparate net incomes.

 The Advantages of EBITDA